 Old town is full of beautiful canals, shops, restaurants, book stores and I even found a vegetarian hot pot!
 You seriously can’t imagine how happy I was to find that place.
 I ate everything.
-There are also a few hidden rooftops as well where you can climb up and see the gorgeous stars.
-Aaron and I saw a shooting one.
+There are also a few hidden rooftops as well where you can climb up and see the gorgeous stars overlooking Old Town.
 Lijiang isn’t polluted like the bigger Chinese cities so you get plenty of fresh mountain air and you are so close to Tibet.
 Pretty tempting right?

 Some sights are Old Town of Lijiang (as mentioned) and the Black Dragon Pool which is a very pretty park.
 These two things alone were really interesting experiences because I hadn’t seen anything like it in China.
 You have to go into Old Town and in the park you will need to buy a pass but you just ask the man at the gate.
 It was less than $5 and it lasts a few days.
 They use the money to keep Old Town preserved so it’s money well spent.
 Blue Moon Valley is supposed to be a spectacular trip from Lijiang but we didn’t have time.
 Here’s a photo on Pinterest – how amazing does it look?

 If you are feeling adventurous then head to the Tiger Leaping Gorge because this was why we decided to stop in Lijiang.
 It was one of the most incredible things I have ever done in my life.
 It was so challenging and every time I think life is hard I think back to that hike and it’s a real eye opener.
 It is completely doable, though a bit scary at times, but doable.
 It’s a two hour drive from Lijiang and you can take the morning bus!